Yaugenkosach/Yesterday/Lirics.md

 Yesterday
-All mu trobles seem so far away
+All my trobles seem so far away